 There is a lot of misunderstanding about what essentials oils are.
-I often hear people assume that essential oils and fragrance oils are the same thing.
-Within the handcrafting circle I often see well meaning but misguided people using essential oils in products that simply shouldn’t contain them.
-In this article I discuss the basics of what essential oils are and provide some historical context.
+I often hear people assume that essential oils and fragrance oils are the same things.
+Within the handcrafting circle, I often see well-meaning but misguided people using essential oils in products that simply shouldn’t contain them.
+In this article, we discuss the basics of what essential oils are and provide some historical context.

 What Are Essential Oils?

 Every plant produces oils which they use as part of their natural metabolism and normal functioning.
 Essential oils are the natural oils that are derived from a plant through the process of extraction methods.
 Extraction methods vary, but overall they focus on separating the oil from the other plant matter.
 The oil obtained shares the same chemical and aromatic properties of the plant it was derived from.
 The oils are considered an ‘essence’ of the plant, hence the name ‘essential oils’.

 Ancient civilizations and cultures developed very effective remedies and plant-based medicines which were appropriate for their time.
 Today this knowledge lives on within the realm of essential oils.
 Essential oils are simply an extension of ‘traditional’ medicines such as ancient herbal and plant medicine.
 In our modern times the therapeutic use of essential oils is known as ‘aromatherapy’, and there is strong scientific evidence that essential oils are effective in treating & relieving a wide range of health issues.

 The History of Aromatherapy